PIM4030 - Rent-a-room: receipts above exemption limit

 Changing from method A to method B and vice versa

-A taxpayer can change from method A to method B (or vice versa) from year to year.
+A customer can change from method A to method B (or vice versa) from year to year.
 But each time they want to change they must tell HMRC within the time limit.

 The individual must make an election for the alternative basis of computation (method B) to apply.
 If there is no election then the normal method of calculating profits (method A) will apply.
 Once made an election is effective for that and subsequent years of assessment until the individual withdraws the election or the individual becomes exempt.

 There is no special form.
-If the taxpayer’s return is made on the basis of method B, that may be taken as an election.
+If the customer’s return is made on the basis of method B, that may be taken as an election.

 The time limits for making or withdrawing elections, and what to do about late elections are at PIM4050.